micky0919/insight-ai/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Given Open API Key is input on the sidebar
+Given OpenAI API Key is input on the sidebar or environment variable

 Data Agent:
 1. Users enter the question they want to get answer from the data into Data Agent